tramsauer/raddo/README.md

 ## Installation <a name="Installation"></a>

+`raddo` can be used after installing from source or by using the provided **docker image** that avoids GDAL complications and is available at the [docker hub](https://hub.docker.com/r/tramsauer/raddo/) and [GitHub Container Registry](https://github.com/RaT0M/raddo/pkgs/container/raddo) if you don't mind the overhead.

 The software is developed and tested for usage in Linux.
-The preferred way of installing is in a `conda` environment because a working GDAL install is more likely with this option.
-A conda package for raddo will potentially be available in the future through `conda forge`.
-However, also direct installation is possible.
-A `pip` package is however not provided for that reason.
 Testing is done using the conda version of GDAL with `pytest`.

-There is also a **docker image** available at the [docker hub](https://hub.docker.com/r/tramsauer/raddo/) and [GitHub Container Registry](https://github.com/RaT0M/raddo/pkgs/container/raddo) if you don't mind the overhead.

 <!-- ### `conda` Install -->